 An authentic Jamaican Rice and Peas (rice and beans) recipe that’s loaded with big flavor from coconut milk, fresh thyme, spices, and more.
 This here side dish is a Caribbean staple and often served alongside hearty main entrees, so delicious!

-- 1 cup dried red kidney beans, rinsed and soaked overnight
+- 1 cup dried red kidney beans, soaked overnight & then drained

 - 1 small yellow onion, chopped